Information on how the games will be set up and run, as well as how the seasons will be structured.

 Officials

 To continue to keep this inexpensive we will not be paying to hire actual officials.
-Players who are willing to volunteer as officials during games in which they are not playing will be compensated from available league funds after ice time has been completely paid for, the current rate is $30 per game (to be paid out at the end of the season).
-This may change from season to season depending on available funds.
+Players who are willing to volunteer as officials/refs during games in which they are not playing will be compensated from available league funds after ice time has been completely paid for.
+The most recent fee was $30 per game, but this may change from season to season depending on available funds.
+All fees will be paid out at the end of the season.

 Resources for potential volunteers can be found here ---> USA Hockey Rules and Resources